Q: Is there a cost for the first meeting?

 Q: Where is my money held when I invest with you?
 I don’t want to become a victim of a ponzi scheme.

 A: We use third party custodians to hold your investment money.
-Neither Iron Mountain Financial nor the individual money managers have direct access to your money.
+Iron Mountain Financial does NOT have direct access to your money.

 Q: How can I tell how my investments are doing?

 A: You will have access to 24/7 online access to view how your investments are performing through the money manager as well as the custodian.